-- Flowers in June to July, leaves April to October. - Mainly upland areas.

-• Grows to 70cm in dense patches with large flowers, giving showy display.

-• Leaves with about six lobes and toothed margins.

-• The five carpels pack close together to give the central "crane's bill", enlarging after the petals drop.

-• Similar: Meadow Crane's-bill, with blue petals.
+- Flowers in June to July, leaves April to October. - Mainly upland areas, to 70cm, in displays of bright showy flowers. - Leaves with about six lobes and toothed margins. - The five carpels pack close together to give the central "crane's bill", enlarging after the petals drop. - Similar: Meadow Crane's-bill, with blue petals.